Donate

 Frequently asked questions

-Does a VPN hide my IP address?
-Usually yes from the websites you visit, because they see the VPN server's exit IP instead of your home IP.
+Does a VPN hide your IP address?
+Usually yes from the websites and services you reach through the tunnel.
+They see the VPN server's exit IP instead of the public IP assigned by your ISP.

-Does a VPN make me anonymous?
-No. It improves privacy, but accounts, cookies, fingerprints, and behavior can still identify you.
+Does a VPN make you anonymous?
+No. Accounts, cookies, browser fingerprints, payments, GPS, and your own activity can still identify you.
+A VPN changes important network signals, not every identity signal.

 Next: how to hide your IP, proxy vs VPN, and what Tor is.